ISISNeutronMuon/MDANSE/Doc/pages/gui.rst

 should be best given the hardware.
 It does this by estimating the memory requirements and comparing them to the total memory of the computer.

--  **number of preloaded frames** (only applicable when ‘interpolation mode' is set to ‘one-time disk interpolation)
+-  **number of preloaded frames** (only applicable when 'interpolation mode' is set to 'one-time disk interpolation)

 *Format:* int

 *Default:* 50

-*Description:* this option allows for the optimisation of the ‘one-time disk interpolation' interpolation mode.
+*Description:* this option allows for the optimisation of the 'one-time disk interpolation' interpolation mode.
 It governs the number of frames for which the velocities are loaded from disk to memory at once.
 Thus, if it is set to 1, the interpolated velocities of all particles are